Ever wondered how to avoid jet lag? You’re not alone!

 This means you’ve a fighting chance of persuading small people to go back to sleep if they do wake up ridiculously early with jet lag.
 If not, you can encourage them to lie quietly in bed listening to an audio book.
 Flea will usually fall back to sleep for an hour or two if I do this.

 Get into a Routine

-No matter what, on day two, get up at the regular time, eat breakfast and go outdoors.
+If you want to avoid jetlag, then no matter what, on day two, get up at the regular time.
+Be sure to eat breakfast and go outdoors.